albietz/python-itertools/_episodes/02-terminating-iterators.md

 **** END OF GROUP ***
 ~~~
 {: .output}

+The `groupby` iterator groups values based on a key.
+The `key` argument is a function, or if none is specified, defaults
+to the identity function which returns the element unchanged.
+In this case, we provide a function that returns the first
+element of the tuple, which is what we want to use for the key.
+A new group is generated every time the value of the key
+function changes (which is why it is necessary to sort the data.)

 > ## Challenge
 > Try changing the code such that you pass in `vehicles` instead of `sorted_vehicles`.
 You will quickly